LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Performance Optimizations

 A naive implementation of KV cache movement would create additional copies of data at each transfer step, especially when dealing with heterogeneous storage types, leading to redundant memory usage and unnecessary overhead. \name avoids this by maintaining only the minimum required copies.

-\mypara{Zero-Copy Operations} When transferring KV cache to remote storage or another GPU instance (\eg in disaggregated prefill), \name minimizes data duplication through a reference counter.
-Specifically, when KV cache is written to multiple destinations—such as local CPU memory, local disk, or remote disk—\name increments a reference counter for the shared data instead of creating new copies.
-Each completed write decrements the counter, and once the count reaches zero, the data is released.
-This design ensures that data is shared across concurrent write operations without unnecessary replication, thus reducing memory pressure and improving efficiency.
+\mypara{Zero-Copy Operations} When transferring KV cache to multiple devices simultaneously, \name minimizes data duplication through a reference counter.
+Specifically, when KV cache is written to multiple destinations—such as writing from local CPU memory to local disk and remote object storage at the same time—\name increments a reference counter on the shared data for each transfer instead of creating new copies.
+Each completed read or write decrements the counter, and once the count reaches zero, the data is released.
+This design ensures that data is shared across concurrent read and write operations without unnecessary replication, thus reducing memory pressure and improving efficiency.
 This technique is simlar to PCB counter in operating systems~\cite{Strecker1978VAX}.

 \mypara{Dynamic Offloading} Modern inference engines such as vLLM maintain a pool of \emph{free pages} in GPU memory, \ie, pages whose KV cache is not currently used by active queries.
 Instead of duplicating all free pages to CPU memory, \name duplicates only a subset.
 This mechanism is implemented using three pointers: